MicrosoftDocs/azure-docs-powershell/docs-conceptual/azurermps-5.7.0/install-azurermps-maclinux.md

 > * [Issues for PowerShell Core v6](https://github.com/PowerShell/PowerShell/issues)
 > * [Issues for Azure PowerShell](https://github.com/azure/azure-docs-powershell/issues)

-## Install PowerShell Core v6
+## Install PowerShell Core

-Installing PowerShell Core v6 on Linux or macOS varies depending on the Linux distribution and OS version.
+The installation instructions for PowerShell Core are different for macOS and most Linux distributions.
 Detailed instructions can be found in the following articles:

 - [Install PowerShell Core on macOS](/powershell/scripting/setup/installing-powershell-core-on-macos)